-4.3 User community and applicability
+12. User community and applicability

-The purposes of the server certificate referred to in this Certification Practice Statement include identifying a server and encrypting data communications.
-The certificate can be used without limitation according to its purpose in administrative applications and services and those provided by private individuals.
+The purposes of using server certificates for e-service use referred to in this certification practice statement are: signing and encrypting e-mail messages and receiving encrypted e-mails (email Protection).
+The certificate can be used without limitation according to its purpose in administrative applications and services and those provided by private organisations or individuals.